rebcabin/ClojureProjects002/asr/README.md

 ## Development

 [CIDER](https://docs.cider.mx/cider/index.html) is almost
 essential.
 We make heavy use of its debugger (C-u C-M-x) and its pretty-print-to-comment (C-c C-v C-f C-c e).
+In-place evaluation (C-c e, C-M-x) is also priceless.

-See also `echo` in `utils.clj`.
+See also `echo` in `utils.clj` for standard "printf" debugging in the REPL.

+Many other things, like paredit and multiple-cursors, make Clojure programming the most joyous experience in the industry.
+Look for the video series "Emacs Rocks."
+There is no close second, except maybe Python's pudb.

 ## Generating Documentation